Key course information

 Carry out map reading and navigation across open country

 You will learn and be assessed by a variety of different methods including formal reports, essays, presentations, residential activities and expeditions.

 4 GCSEs grade C/4 and above, including English and Maths, or equivalent OR Merit or Distinction in a related subject at Level 2.

 Students will be expected to study at home and in college and will be required to complete a number of assignments by deadlines.
 There is continuous assessment through assignments.
 All students will be expected to participate in a relevant programme of work experience with the Armed forces.

-The final qualification will be a BTEC Level 3 Diploma in Public Services (Uniformed).
+The final qualification will be a NCFE Level 3 Extended Diploma for Entry to the Uniformed Services.